mainej/f-form/CONTRIBUTING.md

 Deploy to Clojars -- needs `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment
 variables:

-NOT:
     $ envdir ../../env/clojars bin/clojars-release --patch # patch, minor, or major

-But, temporarily (see bin/clojars-release for explanation):

-    $ envdir ../../env/clojars bin/clojars-release --version X.Y.Z

 The library will be deployed to [clojars.org][clojars].